Recursion: Time & Space Complexity Analysis - 1

 Laying the foundation

-Imagine an example where we have an array and we need to search for an element in the array, what we're basically doing is dividing the array indices in 2 equal halves (or almost equal halves if array length is odd), and making recursive calls to both left & right half to try to find the element.
+Imagine an example where we have an array and we need to search for an element in the array, what we're basically doing is dividing the array indices into 2 equal halves (or almost equal halves if the array length is odd), and making recursive calls to both left & right half to try to find the element.

 bool findElement(int arr[], int l, int r, int target) {